 Finalize Testing and Report Writing (1–2 Weeks)

-Audit Skills: Given the shortened time frame, the auditor should have strong project management discipline and a deep knowledge of process to be audited.
+Audit Skills: Given the shortened time frame, the auditor should have strong project management competencies and a deep knowledge of the process to be audited.

 2. Project Assurance: Real-Time Feedback and Real-Time Assurance

-During a Project Assurance, the auditor evaluates the governance, risk management, and control capabilities of the project team to identify and manage project-related risks in real time.
+During Project Assurance, the auditor evaluates the governance, risk management, and control capabilities of the project team to identify and manage project-related risks in real-time.
 They also take on a facilitator role by promoting risk and control dialogue throughout a project.

 Approach Profile: This approach is ideal for a large-scale tool, process, or program implementation with an established end date, such as a data center move, new card production site, or new work management tool.

 Success Factors: Auditors need to engage early in the project to provide support from initiation and design through building and configuration, testing and training, and finally implementation and monitoring.
 In each phase, internal audit partners with the program manager and product sponsor to provide real-time feedback.
 The auditor should clearly identify scope components based on relevant frameworks such as the Project Management Body of Knowledge (PMBOK).
-For a process or initiative impacting a large portion of the company, it is vital that there be collaboration with all the stakeholder groups involved to ensure successful adoption.
+For a process or initiative impacting a large portion of the company, it is vital that there be a collaboration with all the stakeholder groups involved to ensure successful adoption.
 Periodic status meetings to align expectations are another key to this type of engagement.

 Audit Skills: An auditor with prior project or program implementation experience would be a good choice to perform a Project Assurance approach, as would a subject matter expert or guest auditor from an advisory services firm who can help identify pitfalls.

 3. Facilitated Self-Assessment: Helping Management Solve Problems

 This workshop-style approach enables a department to examine and commit to improving governance, risk management, and/or internal controls for a process or function.
 In this type of approach, the audit professionals serve as facilitators of the conversation and try to encourage participation in the workshop.
-After all, when someone is involved in identifying a problem, they are more likely to be energized to fix that problem.
+After all, when someone is involved in identifying a problem, they are more likely to be energized to fix it.

 Approach Profile: At its core, “facilitation” means to make an action or process easier, and this approach works well to assist leaders with expanded responsibilities to alleviate their challenges—particularly the tension between tactical execution and achieving a larger strategy.
-The session can be designed to help departments understand and identify their objectives, the risks associated with achieving those objectives, and the controls to address those risks.
-The workshop can instead enable the customer to become an internal auditor and assess their own processes.
+The session can be designed to help departments understand and identify their objectives, the risks associated with achieving those objectives, and the controls needed to address those risks.
+The workshop can enable the customer to become an internal auditor and assess their own processes.
 Facilitated Self-Assessment may also equip management to move toward a stronger risk and control culture by practicing real-life application of risk and control principles, and improving risk analysis and response capabilities.

 Success Factors: The visible engagement of a senior leader is crucial to empowering team members to be honest and transparent in identifying challenges.
 Rigorous work session design and planning enables the session to proceed smoothly, as does using referenced guidance from a credible framework.
 It is important to set the expectation that this approach may require testing to be performed on select key controls, and may need to be iterative.

-Audit Skills: To lead a workshop session, an auditor should have strong small group facilitation skills and the ability to adjust an approach on the fly.
+Audit Skills: To lead a workshop session, an auditor should have strong small-group facilitation skills and the ability to adjust an approach on the fly.
 An outward mindset and the ability to influence strong risk management and control behaviors will go a long way toward helping a department identify and commit to improving their response to the specific challenges encountered.
 Being able to explain why and how risks and controls interact in basic terms can help as well.